-For applications in the normal admissions round (entry into Reception in September), all applications will be processed in accordance with the coordinated admissions scheme.
+For applications in the normal admissions round (entry into Reception in September), all applications will be processed in accordance with the co-ordinated admissions scheme.

 Applications should be made to your home Local Authority for a place at our school.
-The closing date for applications is 15 January 2024.
-If your application is successful your home Local Authority will send you the offer of a place at the school on behalf of the Trust on the first working day on or after 16 April 2024.
+The closing date for applications is 15 January 2025.
+If your application is successful your home Local Authority will send you the offer of a place at the school on behalf of the Trust on the first working day on or after 16th April, so in 2025 this will be 16 April 2025.